 Arrange overseas student health cover

 As a condition of your visa, you will need to arrange health insurance for the duration of your study.
 Overseas Student Health Cover (OSHC) applies to eligible medical and hospital expenses, depending on your level of cover.
-At VU, Allianz Global Assistance is the preferred OSHC provider.
+At VU, Allianz Care is the preferred OSHC provider.
 We negotiate special rates and extra bonuses for VU students.

 Attending orientation & enrolment